PVOBrien/springFullStackApp/songr/README.md

 After pulling down the code from https://github.com/PVOBrien/springFullStackApp:

-This app uses heroku postgres and as such will need to wired up to a heroku app (and I don't know how to hide my username and password yet) :yikes:.
-As such it should run under my instance and I understand this is bad practice.

-TODO: [ ] find the dotenv equivalent for SpringBoot / java.

-ELSE (after I find the proper dotenv-alike):

 - Go to your heroku
 - Create an app
 - Go to resources